alejandroMortur/Aurora-Assistant/README.md

    ```bash
    pip install -r requirements.txt
    ```
-3. Download LLM Studio an set down the model you want
+3. Download LLM Studio an set down the model you want:

-   Visit [LM Studio](https://lmstudio.ai) to download LLM Studio and choose the model that best suits your needs.
+   Visit [LM Studio](https://lmstudio.ai) to download LLM Studio.

 4. Run this comand on your terminal to launch de asistant: